 Keep your members coming back with an email digest of top posts

 Your members join your group because they want to uncover the value inside.
 But it can be hard for everyone to keep up and experience the value buried inside your Slack.
 The vast majority of members will never engage and stop visiting your Slack quickly.
 We created Lowdown to help with this.
 It lets each of your members set up a personal email digest of channels they care about.
-It's a great way to remind them of their value
+It's a great way to remind them of the value your community offers.

 Guide your members and capture their interest when they first join